goooseman/devsparks-blog/SPEC.md

 - Links: always have border bottom 2px
 - Links: never underline, not on hover also
 - Links: on hover should invert color and background color with an animation of sliding from bottom to top
 - Navigation links in header: should have `.layout__link__active` class, when page is active.
-Hacks page should be active when index or any hack is opened.
-About should be active, when About page is opened.
 - breakpoints: >680px - desktop, <680px mobile

 ### Header

-- contains navigation links: Hacks, About, [GitHub](https://github.com/goooseman/devsparks-blog), Fix typo link, switch theme toggle.
+- contains navigation links: Hacks, About, Githun, Fix typo link, switch theme toggle.
 - **Fix typo and switch theme should be aligned to the right side!**:
   - Because of that Hacks, About, GitHub should be defined in `menu.main` inside `config.yaml`
-  - Hacks should have weight 10, About - 20, Github - 30
-  - Hacks should have `identifier: hacks`
-  - About should have `identifier: about`
-  - Github should have `identifier: github`
+  - Pages should have url,identifier,weight: Hacks: `/`,hacks,10; About: `/about/`,about,20; Github: `https://github.com/goooseman/devsparks-blog`,github,30
-  - Hacks is root `/`, but if any single hack is opened, menu item should also be active
-  - About is `/about/`
   - Fix typo should not be defined in `config.yaml`, it should be hardcoded inside `header.html`
   - All `menu.main` items should be rendered inside one nav, Fix typo and theme switcher - inside another nav.
 Their parent should be flex.
 - To render menu items use the following snippet: